fahadsultan/csc222/general.md

 ---
 layout: default
-title: General Topics
+title: General Advice
 nav_order: 5
 has_toc: true
 has_children: false
 ---

-# General Topics
+# General Advice
 {: .no_toc }

 This section contains general topics that are not specific to any particular data structure or algorithm.